 Global IAEM News

-The May 2018 IAEM Bulletin is now online.
+The September 2018 IAEM Bulletin is now online

 - Share your Knowledge and Experience by Writing for the IAEM Bulletin on ‘Developing Situational Awareness and a Common Operating Picture’ – deadline is Feb.
 23, 2018 (13 Feb 2018) The IAEM Editorial Work Group seeks articles for its first 2018 IAEM Bulletin special focus issue, “Developing Situational Awareness and a Common Operating Picture,” which will be published in March, with an article submission deadline of Feb.
 23, 2018.
 Articles might include, but are not limited to: how to gather and communicate situational awareness during a disaster; how to define your requirements in order to choose the best tool for you; retail approaches and best practices; fusion centers; crowdsourcing; virtual operations support teams (VOST); artificial intelligence; and community information networks.
 Article length is 750-1,500 words.
 Please refer to author guidelines for details, and email any questions to Editor Karen Thompson.
 See a list of all 2018 special focus topics at www.iaem.com/Bulletin.